 When placing a new truck into service, the wheel mounting screws or nuts must be checked for tightness every 10 hours until no further loosening is detected.
+See the procedure for checking the drive wheel in the Maintenance section.

 Turning the Truck On and Off